Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Results

-In the rightmost panel of Fig.~\ref{fig:fidelities_ACQ} we explore the accuracy of both methods by comparing the maximum fidelity that can be reached with each method; this is done by varying system size and the truncation strategies.
-It can be seen that for a domain size of $D=2$ fidelities already reach a high value close to 0.95 while for $D=4$ they become closer to unity for both methods.
-We notice that when the system size increases the maximum fidelity decreases.
+In the right column of Fig.~\ref{fig:fidelities_ACQ} the accuracy of both methods is explored by comparing the maximum fidelity that can be reached with each method; this is done by varying system size and the truncation strategies.
+In the disordered phase, it can be seen that for a domain size of $D=2$ fidelities already reach a high value close to 0.95 while for $D=4$ they become closer to unity for both methods.
+Note that when the system size increases, the maximum fidelity decreases.
+This degradation is observed for all values of $D$, indicating it is a fundamental limitation of the domain truncation scheme rather than a deficiency of ACQ specifically.
+The oscillation of the maximum fidelity reached in the ordered phase is directly related with the spectral gap being dependent on the parity of $N$ \cite{sym14050996}.

+The difference between the disordered and ordered phases is consistent with the role of the locality parameter $D$ discussed in Sec.~\ref{geosec}.
+In the disordered phase, correlations remain relatively short-ranged, so a modest finite domain can already capture the relevant local tangent directions with good accuracy.
+By contrast, in the ordered phase, longer-range correlations become more important, and the same value of $D$ may no longer resolve the effective imaginary-time direction sufficiently well.
+In this regime, the finite-domain approximation neglects contributions from operators with support larger than $D$, which can have non-negligible weight when the effective imaginary-time direction is no longer well approximated by a quasi-local generator.

+This should be interpreted as a limitation inherited from finite-domain QITE, rather than as a limitation introduced by the adaptive compression step.
+Indeed, ACQ constructs each adaptive direction from the same QITE generator used in the standard algorithm.
+Therefore, if the domain size is too small to capture the correlations relevant to the imaginary-time tangent direction, both QITE and ACQ are affected by the same truncation error.
+Conversely, when $D$ is large enough to provide a reliable local descent direction, ACQ can exploit this direction over a longer adaptive interval before recomputing the generator.

+This caveat is also consistent with the discussion of double-bracket-type flows: locality of the Hamiltonian alone does not guarantee that the corresponding effective imaginary-time direction remains local at all times~\cite{Matt}.

 It can be seen that the fidelities reached by ACQ are very similar to the ones obtained with regular QITE.
-While a more exhaustive study will be performed in the future, we can already see that the sacrifice in accuracy is justified by the reduction in the cost pertaining to circuit depth and run-time.
-For instance, in the example of the left panel of Fig.~\ref{fig:fidelities_ACQ}, with only one application of $\boldsymbol{\hat{V}}_n(t)$ the state has already converged to the ground state, while QITE requires 10 applications of unitaries $\boldsymbol{\hat{U}}_n$.
+One can already see that the sacrifice in accuracy is justified by the reduction in the cost pertaining to circuit depth and run-time.
+In a following subsection, among other things, $\mathcal{D}_v(S_{1}, S_{2})$ Eq.~\eqref{eqn:speed} will be used to analyse the discrepancy between QITE and ACQ in a more rigorous manner.
+Similar explorations to the one made here were performed for the Heisenberg model presented below, and the Cluster-Ising model, and are available in the repository associated with this work.